 The IP software has the least features of all the Deskshare camera software

-The Anycam system is a very average piece of software, but it works with mostly any type of camera.
-The interface is basic, but easy to use and easy to set up.
+The Anycam system is a very average piece of software, but it works with most any type of camera.
+The interface is basic but easy to use and easy to set up.
 You will discover that the free version is only limited in terms of record time, you can still use all its features.

 Anycam is mostly featureless.
 It works with motion-detection cameras.
 It allows for video recording and playback.
 Plus, you can watch a live feed.
 Other than that, there is very little you can do with this basic-but-effective piece of software.